- Most popular by deposits.

+Most popular by deposits.

 Unless you’re the lucky 0.5% richest investors or 1% poorest, you will pay a 15% long-term capital gains tax rate.
 That means if you profit $1,000 you need to hand $150 over to the government for the privilege.

 Betterment’s TLH+ shifts the scales in your favor by harvesting the natural dips in the stock market as losses to weigh against your gains.

 These paper losses continue to add up over time and when it’s time for you to withdraw your investments it dramatically reduces your tax bill.
 It’s important to note that you never actually lost any money, it’s more of a clever paperwork process that you’d need a computer to accomplish.
 Betterment is smart like that.

 For every fund in your portfolio, Betterment has a similar secondary and tertiary fund that it can flip between.
 They are for all intents and purposes identical in their contents.
 They are just managed by different companies and have different names.

 For example, VTI (Vanguard’s Total Stock Market ETF) will get swapped with SCHB when the timing is right.
 You can read about it in all of its glorious detail here.
 I highly recommend reading it if you’ve been having trouble sleeping lately.
 It’s that good.
 Sorry Betterment!

 When your primary fund is at a point where it’s below the value you purchased it at, it is automatically sold and the identical secondary fund is purchased.
 This process is repeated as often as it makes sense for as long as you keep your money invested.

 Betterment outperforms the competition in this process by 0.99% as per that white paper.
 Go Betterment!

-The end result of more money in your pocket when it comes time to withdraw your investments.
+The result is more money in your pocket when it comes time to withdraw your investments.
 Could you do this on your own?
 Sure.
 Would you want to spend your time on this instead of going outside and having fun?
 Probably not.